 Album review: Jimmy Barnes, Freight Train Heart (1988)

-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 3, 1988 By Steve Newton It looks like this transplanted Aussie, the former lead singer for Cold Chisel, has what it takes to make it big in the rock world.
+ORIGINALLY PUBLISHED ON JUNE 3, 1988 By Steve Newton It looks like this transplanted Aussie, the former lead singer for Cold Chisel, has what it takes to make it big in the rock world.
 First off, he's got a super rock and roll voice--gritty and powerful, not unlike John Fogerty's.
-He's got … Continue reading Album review: Jimmy Barnes, Freight Train Heart (1988)
+He's got great songs, as … Continue reading Album review: Jimmy Barnes, Freight Train Heart (1988)

 Album review: Tina Turner, Tina Live in Europe (1988)